"We [Waldorf teachers] want to be aware that physical existence

 Rudolf Steiner, THE SPIRITUAL GROUND OF EDUCATION (Anthroposophic Press, 2004), introduction by Christopher Bamford, p. vi.

 The steps — a series of rather vacuous exercises — do not work, of course.
 They cannot.
 Their goal, clairvoyance, is unattainable.
-In this truth lies a world of hurt for Anthroposophists, who must admit, in the end, that they cannot attain their goal — that, or they end up deluding themselves that they have attained their unattainable goal.
-Thus Anthroposophy can be seen as a path leading either to disappointment or derangement.
+In this truth lies a world of hurt for Anthroposophists, who must admit, in the end, that they cannot attain their goal — they must admit this, or they will end up deluding themselves that they have attained their unattainable goal.
+Thus Anthroposophy can be seen as a path leading either to disappointment or delusion.

 A word about the word "occult": Steiner openly called himself an occultist and he affirmed his teachings as occult.
 [See "Occultism".]
 He was not talking about devil worship.
 He meant that he dealt in hidden, mysterious spiritual knowledge.
 He used the term "occult" to apply to things esoteric, supernatural, and secret.